LoopKit/loopdocs/docs/nightscout/ifttt.md

     **Note**</br>
     {"enteredBy": "IFTTT-button", "eventType": "Note", "notes": "Hi mom, please don't text me for a bit.
 I'm taking a test.", "secret": "your_hashed_api_goes_here!!!"}</br></br>

-!!!warning "Special note for IFTTT to set a Remote Override with dev branch"
+!!! warning "Special note for IFTTT to set a Remote Override with dev branch"

     Triggering a remote override with IFTTT takes a couple considerations;</br></br>
     1. You have followed [the directions for setting up remote overrides](remote-overrides.md) in Nightscout already.</br></br>